ridaayaz/ridaayaz/README.md

 <p align="left">
   Software Engineer with a great passion for Programming and Designing.
-  I have experience in web application development and graphic designing.
+  I have experience in Instructional Designing, web application development and graphic designing.
-  Love to work in a team and can lead it as well.I am Microsoft Learn Student Ambassador.
+  Love to work in a team and can lead it as well.
+Part of Microsoft Learn Student Ambassador.
 </p>

 <h3>A little more about me...</h3>